 The human body excretes excess thiamin in the urine.
 There is a lack of evidence of toxicity from high thiamin intake from food or supplements.
 Food and Nutrition Board (FNB) concluded that excessive consumption of thiamin might cause adverse effects despite a lack of any strong evidence of toxicity.
 Per the Institute of Medicine, there is no established upper limit of thiamin intake reported in the literature to cause any toxicity.

 All interprofessional healthcare team members (clinicians, nurses, dieticians, pharmacists) should encourage healthy nutrition for their patients.
 Thiamin deficiency is not common in North America but can occur in certain high-risk populations, and the interprofessional team needs to be alert to the signs of potential thiamin deficiency.
 Thiamin plays a very critical role in the human body.
 Therefore, deficiency can lead to a very serious, life-threatening clinical condition, including irreversible brain damage.

-Thiamin therapy should be recommended by the interprofessional healthcare teams.
-The outcome of patients with thiamin deficiency can be improved by early recognition of the disease, and early initiation of the treatment before severe neurological and cardiac manifestations develop.
+Thiamin therapy should be recommended by interprofessional healthcare teams.
+The outcome of patients with thiamin deficiency can be improved by early recognition of the disease and early initiation of the treatment before severe neurological and cardiac manifestations develop.